-Performance Evaluation is a formal and productive procedure to measure an employee’s work and results based on their job responsibilities.
-It is used to gauge the amount of value added by an employee in terms of increased business revenue, in comparison to industry standards and overall employee return on investment (ROI).
+Performance Evaluation is defined as a formal and productive procedure to measure an employee’s work and results based on their job responsibilities.
+It is used to gauge the amount of value added by an employee in terms of increased business revenue compared to industry standards and overall employee return on investment (ROI).

 - An employer can provide consistent feedback on an employee’s strengths and strive for improvement in the areas that the employees need to work on.

-- It is an integral platform for both, the employee and employer, to attain a common ground on what both think is befitting a quality performance.
-This helps in improving communication which usually leads to better and more accurate team metrics and thus, improved performance results.
+- It is an integrated platform for both the employee and employer to attain common ground on what both think is befitting a quality performance.
+This helps in improving communication, which usually leads to better and more accurate team metrics and, thus, improved performance results.

-- The goal of this entire process of performance evaluation is to improve the way a team or an organization functions, to achieve higher levels of customer satisfaction.
+- This entire performance evaluation process aims to improve how a team or an organization functions to achieve higher levels of customer satisfaction.

 - A manager should evaluate his/her team member regularly and not just once a year.
 This way, the team can avert new and unexpected problems with constant work being done to improve competence and efficiency.

-- An organization’s management can conduct frequent employee training and skill development sessions on the basis of the development areas recognized after a performance evaluation session.
+- An organization’s management can conduct frequent employee training and skill development sessions based on the development areas recognized after a performance evaluation session.

 - The management can effectively manage the team and conduct productive resource allocation after evaluating the goals and preset standards of performance.